Tick, tick, tick.

 "You alright?"
-He asked quietly, placing his hand gently on my arm, as though he would be able to magically feel any injuries I had acquired through my clothing.
+He questioned quietly, placing his hand gently on my arm, as though he would be able to magically feel any injuries I had acquired through my clothing.

 "Ya man, I'm good.
 It wasn't that kind of trouble."
-I smiled a little, slightly pleased with my baby brother's outright concern for my wellbeing.
+I smiled a little, slightly pleased at my brother's outright concern for my wellbeing.

 "What'd you say?"
-Sam questioned, after he returned his gaze to his shoes.
+Sam inquired, after he returned his gaze to his shoes.